 Engagement Ring Fingers Today

-For some people, these traditions that make up engagement rings are exciting and sweet.
-It can be comforting to know there’s a history behind the finger you wear your ring on, for instance.
+For some people, these traditions that makeup engagement rings are exciting and sweet.
+And it can be comforting to know there’s a history behind the finger you wear your ring on.
 But not everyone is super keen on following the crowd, and that’s okay!
-After all, even though Archduke Maximillian’s diamond ring idea took off, the lettering definitely did not.
+There is no law telling you how to wear rings.

 Maybe you and your partner are caught between two cultures with very different ideas of how the wedding ceremony should work.
-Or maybe you just enjoy going off the beaten path and marching to the beat of your own drum.
+Or perhaps you just enjoy going off the beaten path and marching to the beat of your own drum.
 And that’s great.
 The most important part of a ring isn’t where you wear it, or even what it looks like, but what it means to you and your partner.